cookiestone12/Cadence-ProjectMelbourne/replit.md

 # Backend
 python -m uvicorn backend.main:app --host 0.0.0.0 --port 8000

-# Frontend
+# Frontend (must bind to 0.0.0.0:5000 for Replit)
 cd frontend && npm run dev
 ```

-### Database Migrations
+### Database Management
-Database schema is auto-created on application startup via SQLAlchemy's `create_all()`.
+- Schema auto-created on startup via SQLAlchemy's `create_all()`

-### File Upload Processing
-1. User uploads Schedule A (PDF/Excel)
-2. Backend parses file using openpyxl/PyPDF2
-3. Creates songwriter and song records
-4. Fetches analytics from APIs (or mock data)
-5. Calculates valuation and score
-6. Stores everything in database
+- Demo catalog auto-seeded on first run (checks for existing data)
+- To reset database: Drop tables via SQL tool and restart backend

+### Testing the Demo
+1. Register a new account (first user becomes admin)
+2. View **Catalog** tab to see pre-seeded demo catalog
+3. Use **Search** tab to search for songs (searches catalog first, then mock external data)
+4. Click any song to view detailed analytics
+5. Upload a Schedule A file via upload panel in Catalog View (internal demo feature)

 ## Deployment Notes